 - Advocate for civics as a required public and private secondary school course with a recommended curriculum that covers the basic rights and responsibilities of citizenship, how government works at the local, state, and federal levels, critical analysis of the news and political communications, and what an individual can do to participate in democratic policymaking;

-- Support public, nonsectarian charter schools where operations are directly governed by publicly elected boards; have equitable admissions; adopt fair labor practices and respect labor neutrality; and supplement, not supplant, public education programs, particularly for students in historically low performing subgroups such as low income, English language learners, Black or African American, Latino, Southeast Asian, Hawaiian & Pacific Islander, American Indian, and Alaskan Native students, foster children, and students with disabilities;
+- Support public, nonsectarian charter schools where operations are directly governed by publicly elected boards; have equitable admissions; adopt fair labor practices and respect labor neutrality; and supplement, not supplant, public education programs, particularly for students in historically low performing subgroups;

-- Support public schools that provide additional support for Black or African American, American Indian and Alaskan Native students by increasing or improving services provided to these targeted communities;
+- Support public schools that provide additional support for Black or African American, Latino, Latino American, American Indian and Alaskan Native students by increasing or improving services provided to these targeted communities;

 - Encourage K-12 schools, school districts, and universities to become climate-ready through the creation of Climate Action Plans that detail plans to electrify buses and vehicle fleets, decarbonize buildings, and prepare adaptation strategies for emergencies involving the changing climate, including heat waves, drought, flooding, and food shortages;